Where to Skate: Roller Rinks

 There are, however, at least three covered but seasonal rinks in parks within the city limits.
 Also, some neighborhood organizations may arrange regular skating sessions at gymnasiums during the colder months.

 Inline skaters should note that roller rinks that have wooden and other non-concrete surfaces may have a restriction on skates that might damage the floor.
-Often this is in regards to exposed bolts in the frames, but there might be issues with glass fragments or other crud that might become embedded in your wheels when skating outdoors.
+Often this is in regards to exposed bolts in the frames, but there might be issues with glass fragments or other crud that can get embedded in your wheels when skating outdoors.

 This page does not include many outdoor rollerhockey rinks that may be found scattered around town in city parks.
 See the rollerhockey clubs page mention of many of those.